wsustcid/Behavioral-Cloning/carnd_behavioral_cloning.md

 ![](examples/color_space.png)

-Please keep in mind that **training images are loaded in BGR colorspace using cv2** while `drive.py` **load images in RGB** to predict the steering angles.
+Please keep in mind that **the colorspace of training images loaded by cv2 is BGR**.
+However, when the trained network predicts the steering angles at the testing stage,  `drive.py` **loads images with RGB** colorspace.

-Therefore, in the training stage, we will convert the BGR colorspace loaded by OpenCV to RGB before feeding the real image into the training network to ensure the consistency of the colorspace between the training stage and testing satge.
+Therefore, in the training stage, we will convert the BGR image loaded by OpenCV to RGB before feeding the real image into the training network to ensure the consistency of the colorspace between the training stage and testing satge.